oit-ipbl/Integration/win_single/win_single.md

   ```

   - You'd think where is the message, `Hello this is Windows 2`.
 We can't know because the message is lost.
-  - Exchange communication using publisher and subscriber with the ROS is not so reliable.
+  - Exchange communication using `publisher` and `subscriber` over the ROS is not so reliable.
-  - You have to consider this fact to integrate Windows and ROS programs.
+  - You have to consider that to integrate Windows and ROS programs.
 The most simple way is to send the same message multiple times.

 #######################
 ### Increase communication reliability